skijit/notes/music/misc-production/gain-staging.md

             - VU meters are averaging- they don't show transient peaks
             - dbVU = +4 dBu
                 - The volume meter is actually 4 dB's louder than dBu
-            - The reason for this is because in the old tape days, you could record louder (getting a better SNR) but they wanted to keep the Volume meter at the same level.
+                - The reason for this is because in the old days when tape came out, you could record louder (getting a better SNR) but they wanted to keep the Volume meter at the same level.
+                - So it uses the same ```- P_{ref} ``` as dBu.
             - This is what you would use to monitor amplitude in a purely analog setup
+    3. **Digital Electronic**
-    3. **Digital Electronic Device** = measure bit values (**digital**)
+        - measure bit values
         - **dbFS** = ```- 20 \log{\frac{SL}{FS}} ```
             - *SL* = the current sample level
             - *FS* = the maximum value you can record.
 (Full-Scale)
+                - This value is often 1.
             - 0 dBFS is as loud as you can go without clipping
             - This is what you'd use to monitor if you've got a DAW involved, since that's the headroom you'll need to monitor
 - **Example: Adding Decibels**